yowainwright/nextra-codemods/README.md

 # Nextra Codemods

-A collection of codemods to help migrate from Nextra v3 to v4.
+A collection of codemods to help migrate Nextra versions.

+Currently, this repository contains codemods to help migrate from Nextra v3 to v4.

 ## Overview

+### Nextra v3 to v4

 Nextra v4 introduces several breaking changes, including: